Darkness95/Kuroro_Srcs/Client_Sources.md

 + Hide kingdom flag in npc.
 + Enable instant quest speed.
 + Disable italic on whisper
++ Disable collisions for pets.
++ Disable collisions for shops.
++ Disable collisions for mounts.
 + Read atlasinfo.txt from root instead of locale.
 + Load a default item icon if the one inside the item_list.txt is missing.
 + Enable level for monster.